 A near the top Grand Touring model will be equipped with 20-inch wheels, a sunroof, ventilated front seats, heated middle row, heated steering wheel, specific aluminum trim inserts, navigation, Bose sound system with 12 speakers and more.
 This version will also install surround vision cameras.

 The top-grade CX-9 will upgrade over the previous trim with the premium leather upholstery, unique trim inserts, and more.

 Buyers will like models logically arranged controls and impressive build quality.
-However, while the first and middle row offers good comfort the last row won’t offer enough space for adults.
+However, while the first and middle row offers good to comfort the last row won’t offer enough space for adults.
 The cargo capacity isn’t also impressive compared to what rivals offer.
 The CX-9 provides up to 71.2 cubic feet of the cargo room with all seats folded.
 Behind the third row, there are 14.4 cubes for the cargo.

 2021 Mazda CX-9: Performance, Efficiency